HAGerox/MacMini-M4-Local-Network-Fix/README.md

 ### Option 1: Use the Pre-Built App (Recommended)

-1. Download the `Toggle Local Network.app` from the [latest release](https://github.com/HAGerox/Toggle-Local-Network/releases)
+1. Download the `.zip` file from the [latest release](https://github.com/HAGerox/Toggle-Local-Network/releases)
+2. Extract the `Toggle Local Network.app` from the zip file
-2. Move it to your Applications folder (optional)
+3. Move it to your Applications folder (optional)
-3. Run the app
+4. Run the app
-4. Grant Accessibility permissions when prompted (it will show as "Toggle Local Network")
+5. Grant Accessibility permissions when prompted (it will show as "Toggle Local Network")
-5. Run the app again
+6. Run the app again
-6. Click "Allow" on the popup to let it control System Settings
+7. Click "Allow" on the popup to let it control System Settings

 ### Option 2: Build From Source